 There was a mysterious death on Daybell’s side of the family as well.
 On October 19, Daybell’s wife, Tammy Daybell, died of natural causes, according to her obituary.
 Approximately two weeks after her death, Daybell and Vallow were married.
 According to the Times, law enforcement has since exhumed Tammy’s remains, and has also performed tests on Cox’s.
 However, authorities have not yet released the results of either test.

 The couple’s doomsday beliefs have come to light.

-As the couple has come under investigation, some of their beliefs have raised eyebrows — notably, their involvement in Preparing a People, a doomsday-prepper group.
+As the couple came under investigation, some of their beliefs raised eyebrows — notably, their involvement in Preparing a People, a doomsday-prepper group.
 In fact, one of Vallow’s friends told Fox 5 that Vallow was “100 percent into the end of times,” and found herself drawn to Daybell through the fictional doomsday books he had written.

 Additionally, in divorce documents that Charles Vallow filed before his death, he claimed that Vallow believes she is “a god assigned to carry out the work of the 144,000 at Christ’s second coming in July 2020,” according to the Times.